jacobcassidy/anki-global-features/readme.md

 ### I found a bug, how can I report it?

 If you came across a bug, please [open an issue](https://github.com/jacobcassidy/anki-advance-typed-cards/issues) and provide as much detail as you can so I can replicate the problem and fix it.
-Screenshots and/or screencasts of the problem are extra helpful.
+Screenshots and/or screencasts of the issue are extra helpful.